Micron Technology (NASDAQ:MU) Given a $66.00 Price Target by Credit Suisse Group Analysts

-Micron Technology (NASDAQ:MU – Get Rating) has been assigned a $66.00 price objective by investment analysts at Credit Suisse Group in a report issued on Thursday, Borsen Zeitung reports.
-Credit Suisse Group’s target price would indicate a potential upside of 31.47% from the company’s current price.
+Micron Technology (NASDAQ:MU – Get Rating) has been assigned a $66.00 price target by research analysts at Credit Suisse Group in a research note issued to investors on Wednesday, Borsen Zeitung reports.
+Credit Suisse Group’s price objective suggests a potential upside of 30.31% from the company’s current price.

-MU has been the subject of a number of other research reports.
-BMO Capital Markets dropped their target price on shares of Micron Technology from $80.00 to $70.00 and set an “outperform” rating for the company in a report on Friday, September 30th.
-Evercore ISI dropped their target price on shares of Micron Technology from $85.00 to $70.00 and set an “outperform” rating for the company in a report on Monday, September 26th.
-The Goldman Sachs Group dropped their target price on shares of Micron Technology to $62.00 in a report on Wednesday, October 5th.
-UBS Group dropped their target price on shares of Micron Technology from $80.00 to $75.00 and set a “buy” rating for the company in a report on Thursday, November 17th.
-Finally, Summit Insights raised shares of Micron Technology from a “hold” rating to a “buy” rating in a report on Friday, September 30th.
+Several other equities analysts have also weighed in on MU.
+Summit Insights raised shares of Micron Technology from a “hold” rating to a “buy” rating in a research report on Friday, September 30th.
+TheStreet lowered shares of Micron Technology from a “b-” rating to a “c+” rating in a research report on Monday, September 26th.
+JPMorgan Chase & Co. cut their price objective on shares of Micron Technology from $80.00 to $65.00 and set an “overweight” rating on the stock in a research report on Tuesday, September 27th.
+Evercore ISI cut their price objective on shares of Micron Technology from $85.00 to $70.00 and set an “outperform” rating on the stock in a research report on Monday, September 26th.
+Finally, Deutsche Bank Aktiengesellschaft lowered shares of Micron Technology from a “buy” rating to a “hold” rating and cut their price objective for the company from $60.00 to $55.00 in a research report on Monday, December 12th.
 Two research analysts have rated the stock with a sell rating, six have given a hold rating and twenty-three have issued a buy rating to the stock.
-According to MarketBeat, Micron Technology has a consensus rating of “Moderate Buy” and a consensus target price of $68.59.
+Based on data from MarketBeat, Micron Technology currently has a consensus rating of “Moderate Buy” and an average target price of $68.59.

-Several large investors have recently modified their holdings of MU.
-Continental Investors Services Inc. acquired a new stake in Micron Technology in the 3rd quarter valued at $557,000.
-Centaurus Financial Inc. grew its position in Micron Technology by 7.3% in the 3rd quarter.
-Centaurus Financial Inc. now owns 4,380 shares of the semiconductor manufacturer’s stock valued at $219,000 after purchasing an additional 298 shares during the period.
-Bridgefront Capital LLC grew its position in Micron Technology by 32.8% in the 3rd quarter.
-Bridgefront Capital LLC now owns 8,863 shares of the semiconductor manufacturer’s stock valued at $444,000 after purchasing an additional 2,187 shares during the period.
-CVA Family Office LLC grew its position in Micron Technology by 881.3% in the 3rd quarter.
-CVA Family Office LLC now owns 1,570 shares of the semiconductor manufacturer’s stock valued at $79,000 after purchasing an additional 1,410 shares during the period.
-Finally, IHT Wealth Management LLC grew its position in Micron Technology by 28.1% in the 3rd quarter.
-IHT Wealth Management LLC now owns 15,470 shares of the semiconductor manufacturer’s stock valued at $775,000 after purchasing an additional 3,393 shares during the period.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in MU.
+Ensign Peak Advisors Inc lifted its position in Micron Technology by 12.1% during the 2nd quarter.
+Ensign Peak Advisors Inc now owns 979,255 shares of the semiconductor manufacturer’s stock valued at $54,134,000 after purchasing an additional 105,788 shares during the period.
+Neuberger Berman Group LLC lifted its position in Micron Technology by 293.5% during the 1st quarter.
+Neuberger Berman Group LLC now owns 1,854,494 shares of the semiconductor manufacturer’s stock valued at $144,464,000 after purchasing an additional 1,383,268 shares during the period.
+Dupont Capital Management Corp lifted its position in Micron Technology by 118.1% during the 2nd quarter.
+Dupont Capital Management Corp now owns 21,775 shares of the semiconductor manufacturer’s stock valued at $1,204,000 after purchasing an additional 11,789 shares during the period.
+First Hawaiian Bank lifted its position in Micron Technology by 26.7% during the 2nd quarter.
+First Hawaiian Bank now owns 7,517 shares of the semiconductor manufacturer’s stock valued at $416,000 after purchasing an additional 1,584 shares during the period.
+Finally, Meiji Yasuda Life Insurance Co lifted its position in Micron Technology by 46.5% during the 2nd quarter.
+Meiji Yasuda Life Insurance Co now owns 15,968 shares of the semiconductor manufacturer’s stock valued at $883,000 after purchasing an additional 5,069 shares during the period.
 Institutional investors and hedge funds own 78.02% of the company’s stock.

 About Micron Technology